forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex/README.md

 Salesforce Extensions for VS Code functions properly only if the root directory of your open project contains an `sfdx-project.json` file.
 This extension bundle is designed for the Salesforce DX workflow.
 If you’re not using Salesforce DX, use the classic version of [Force.com IDE](https://developer.salesforce.com/docs/atlas.en-us.eclipse.meta/eclipse) or a different Salesforce development tool.

 If you’re not seeing the Apex completion suggestions that you expect, your Apex database might need to be rebuilt.
 Quit VS Code, and then delete the `.sfdx/tools/apex.db` file from your project.
 Then relaunch VS Code, and open an Apex class or trigger.
 The Apex database rebuilds within about 5 seconds (up to 30 seconds for very large code bases).

+## Bugs and Feedback
+To report issues with Salesforce Extensions for VS Code, open a [bug on GitHub](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Bug_report.md).
+If you would like to suggest a feature, create a new [feature request on Github](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Feature_request.md).

 ## Resources
 * Trailhead: [Get Started with Salesforce DX](https://trailhead.salesforce.com/trails/sfdx_get_started)